 Finally, IA64 offers a global total order for "release" operations, including the "mf" instruction.
-This provides the notion of transitivity, where if a given code fragment sees a given access as having happened, any later code fragment will also see that earlier access has having happened.
+This provides the notion of transitivity, where if a given code fragment sees a given access as having happened, any later code fragment will also see that earlier access as having happened.
 Assuming, that is, that all the code fragments involved correctly use memory barriers.

-7.4 PA-RISC
+7.5 PA-RISC

-Although the PA-RISC architecture permits full reordering of loads and stores, actual CPUs run fully ordered [14].
+Although the PA-RISC architecture permits full reordering of loads and stores, actual CPUs run fully ordered [Kan96].
 This means that the Linux kernel's memory-ordering primitives generate no code, however, they do use the gcc memory attribute to disable compiler optimizations that would reorder code across the memory barrier.

-7.5 POWER
+7.6 POWER / Power PC

-The POWER and Power PC® CPU families have a wide variety of memory-barrier instructions [6, 15]:
+The POWER and Power PC® CPU families have a wide variety of memory-barrier instructions [IBM94, LSH02]: